 I hope so, because I am!
 Beets are such a powerhouse for endurance athletes and hopefully this post will nudge you to eat more of them!

-Beets Nutrition Facts & How They Apply to Runners
+Beets Nutrition Facts & Benefits of Beets for Runners

 Be straight up with me – do you like beets?
 Because if you don’t, you’re missing out!